matrix-org/synapse/docs/MSC1711_certificates_FAQ.md

 ## Contents
 * Timeline
+* Configuring certificates for compatibility with Synapse 1.0
+* FAQ
   * Synapse 0.99.0 has just been released, what do I need to do right now?
   * How do I upgrade?
   * What will happen if I do not set up a valid federation certificate immediately?
   * What will happen if I do nothing at all?
   * When do I need a SRV record or .well-known URI?
   * Can I still use an SRV record?
   * I have created a .well-known URI.
 Do I still need an SRV record?
   * It used to work just fine, why are you breaking everything?
   * Can I manage my own certificates rather than having Synapse renew certificates itself?
   * Do you still recommend against using a reverse-proxy on the federation port?
   * Do I still need to give my TLS certificates to Synapse if I am using a reverse-proxy?
   * Do I need the same certificate for the client and federation port?
   * How do I tell Synapse to reload my keys/certificates after I replace them?

-### Timeline
+## Timeline

 **5th Feb 2019  - Synapse 0.99.0 is released.**